stonexjr/davinci/README.md

 # davinci
-A lightweight 3D graphics library in C++, with object-oriented infrastructure module to makes programming OpenGL and managing graphics resource much easier.
+A lightweight 3D graphics library in C++ with object-oriented infrastructure modules making programming OpenGL and managing graphics resource much easier.

 ## Prerequisites
 * You need any form of C++11 compiler and build tool [CMake](https://cmake.org/download/)